Eight tips to retire early

 An estimated four million workers under 40 could be losing out on investment returns because they are in low-risk pensions that do not have potential for higher growth, according to research by Opinium for Interactive Investor.

 If you have at least five years to retirement, equities should make up most of your portfolio.
 This is because although they come with higher risks, they are the tried and tested way to grow your money over time.
-And younger investors have the time to weather the ups and downs of the stock market.
+Younger investors have the time to weather the ups and downs of the stock market.

-Over decades, the difference becomes very large.
 Actuarial consultants LCP calculated by investing all of your money in equities an average earner would expect to have £46,000 more money at retirement compared to a balanced moderate risk fund, that typically has 60 per cent in equities.

-Selby says: “Review your investments and make sure you are happy with the risks you are taking – don’t assume your automatic ‘default’ pension investment is appropriate.”
+AJ Bell's Selby says: “Review your investments and make sure you are happy with the risks you are taking – don’t assume your automatic ‘default’ pension investment is appropriate.”

 4. Save more and start early